Page subject to change. Page last updated at 10:00 a.m. on August 10, 2020. See

 Ver en español.

-Small Business Relief Grants: Applications will be accepted for up to $10,000 to assist eligible Phoenix small businesses experiencing economic distress and sudden loss of revenue.
-For more details,
+Small Business Relief Grant awards up to $10k to small businesses experiencing economic distress and sudden loss of revenue.

 General Business Information